WiFi Manager 188.8.131.52 from December 27, 2015

-In these screenshots, “Exotica” is the name of my home Wi-Fi network.
+In these screenshots, “Despotica” is the name of my home Wi-Fi network.
 The signal level is displayed in color, which is easier to see at a glance than Android’s built-in Wi-Fi signal level indicator.
-The bluetooth widget on the right is my Bluetooth widget, which I tried to make look like HTC’s Sense widgets.

-The widget that looks like an antenna is used for switching among your favorite networks with a single tap.
+The widget with a “light bulb” icon is used for switching among your favorite networks with a single tap.
 As of version 2.0, it can also enable WiFi as needed, and switch between fixed and dynamic IP addresses if so configured.

 Clicking the “main” widget anywhere but on the switch brings up the Wi-Fi manager part.

 The main screen has two modes: list mode and radar mode.

 In list mode, the app displays a list of Wi-Fi networks: either results of a live scan, or networks “known” to Android (previously connected to).

 Networks can be sorted by name, signal strength, or open first (and then by signal strength).